dvidelabs/flatcc/README.md

 shell scripts that can be run in isolation.
 A large dataset test is part of the test, but a separate benchmark is not.
 See benchmark section.

-The script must end with `TEST PASSED`, or it didn't.
+The script must end with `TEST PASSED`, or it didn't pass.

+To make sure everything works, also run the benchmarks:

+    scripts/benchmark.sh

 ## Limited Windows Support